Understanding Uninsured and Underinsured Motorist Coverage

 With a possible rise in uninsured and underinsured drivers on the road whose reckless behavior remains unchecked, being struck by one of these drivers is a real danger.

-You deserve better protection.
+You deserve better backup.

-Supplementary uninsured and underinsured motorist (SUM) coverage is available with higher limits, as we’ve stated, often up to the amount of the policy’s liability (bodily injury) limits.
-It provides better protection with higher coverage limits for bodily injury you may suffer.
-We strongly advise you to increase UM coverage or supplement UM with SUM to safeguard assets and increase protection against uninsured drivers.
-You should contact your agent to do so.
+Supplementary uninsured and underinsured motorist coverage is available with higher limits, as we've stated, often up to the amount of the policy's bodily injury limits.
+It provides broader coverage for bodily injury you may suffer.

 Daniel is an accomplished content creator.
 He has been working in publishing for almost two decades.
 Horan Companies hired Daniel as its content manager in November 2022.
 The agency entrusted its messaging to him.
 Since then, Daniel has written insurance articles, service pages, PDF guides, and more.
 All in an effort to educate CNY readers.
 He's helping them understand the world of insurance so they can make informed decisions.